seancorfield/honeysql/doc/differences-from-1-x.md

 Identifiers are automatically quoted if you specify a `:dialect` option to `format`, unless you also specify `:quoted false`.

 The following options are no longer supported:
 * `:allow-dashed-names?` -- if you provide dashed-names in 2.x, they will be left as-is if quoting is enabled, else they will be converted to snake_case (so you will either get `"dashed-names"` with quoting or `dashed_names` without).
-If you want dashed-names to be converted to snake_case when `:quoted true`, you also need to specify `:quoted-snake true`. _[New in 2.0.next]_
+If you want dashed-names to be converted to snake_case when `:quoted true`, you also need to specify `:quoted-snake true`.
 * `:allow-namespaced-names?` -- this supported `foo/bar` column names in SQL which I'd like to discourage.
 * `:namespace-as-table?` -- this is the default in 2.x: `:foo/bar` will be treated as `foo.bar` which is more in keeping with `next.jdbc`.
 * `:parameterizer` -- this would add a lot of complexity to the formatting engine and I do not know how widely it was used (especially in its arbitrarily extensible form).